openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 wouldn't be a single z-stream with different kernels.

 Currently the driver-toolkit by ART can only be tagged with the OpenShift "full" version (x.y.z).
-Meaning currently it is not easy to relate a specific driver-toolkit:vX.Y.Z to a specific node that could be in different versions in the cluster depending on the state of MCPs.
+Meaning currently it is not easy to relate a specific driver-toolkit:vX.Y.Z to a specific node that could be in different versions in the cluster depending on the state of nodes (see the open question).

+To always have a corresponding driver-toolkit build (with every z-stream release ), the contiainer is going to be part of the payload.
+This will prevent that we ever have to build the driver-toolkit live on the cluster.

+##### OBSOLETE Building the driver-toolkit on the cluster

 For building the driver-toolkit on the cluster as a fallback solution, if we do not have a recent build, the other problematic is that we cannot easily relate